- Tesla design finesse

 The 2018 Tesla Model 3 is fast, smooth, and holds the road well, though it’s not sporty per se.

 Smaller and lighter than the Model S hatchback sedan, the 2018 Tesla Model 3 is more compact on the road while retaining the Tesla feel: smooth power delivery, fast acceleration when demanded, and good roadholding.
-We rate it at 6 points out of a possible 10, adding one point to the average of 5 for its smooth, continuous, likely flow of acceleration to speeds well above posted limits.
+We rate it at 6 points out of a possible 10, adding one point for its smooth, continuous, likely flow of acceleration to speeds well above posted limits.
 (Read more about how we rate cars.)

 The two versions of the 2018 Tesla Model 3, offering ranges of 220 and 310 miles, clearly use battery packs of different capacities.
 Strangely, Tesla has declined to give exact capacity figures: They’re thought to be about 50 kilowatt-hours for the base car, and 75 kwh for the Long Range model.
 The first several months of Model 3 production used a 192-kilowatt (258-horsepower) electric motor powering the rear wheels only.
 The company has suggested it will start deliveries of its all-wheel-drive “D” version of the Long Range Model 3 during 2018, and the lower-range base version at the end of the year.
 A much faster “P” performance model is likely to be launched at some point in the future, probably after the “D” version arrives.